Michael Adas: Biography

 He was born in 1943 to Harold A., and Elizabeth Rivard Adas.
 He developed an early interest in history through extensive childhood reading, particularly works exploring the impact of warfare on historical development.
 Though initially discouraged by the rote methods of history instruction in secondary school, he remained an avid reader of both historical fiction and nonfiction.

 He attended Western Michigan University (Kalamazoo, MI), where he graduated summa cum laude in 1965.
 During his undergraduate studies, Adas was deeply influenced by historian Ernest Breisach, whose courses on the Italian Renaissance underscored the intellectual and pedagogical challenges of historical scholarship.
-Later, as a graduate student at the University of Wisconsin–Madison, he worked under the mentorship of John Smail, a specialist in Southeast Asian and global comparative history, who became his advisor and played a pivotal role in shaping his academic focus.
 Adas initially considered a career in acting, having participated in school plays and competitive debate during his youth.
 However, after receiving mixed reviews for minor theatrical roles in his freshman year of college and inspired by the rigor of his history coursework, he shifted his focus to academia.

 He graduated from University of Wisconsin–Madison earning two M.A. degrees, History (1967) and Indian Studies (1968), as well as his Ph.D. in Comparative Tropical History in 1971.